container-storage-interface/spec/spec.md

 If the SP also supports `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO MAY call this RPC to dynamically update `max_volumes_per_node` when volume attachment fails with `RESOURCE_EXHAUSTED`.

-The CO SHOULD call this RPC after obtaining the node ID via `NodeGetID`.
+The CO SHOULD call this RPC after obtaining the node ID via `NodeGetInfo`.

 The SP returns the maximum number of volumes that can be published to the node.
 The SP calculates this limit based on the instance type's attachment limit, accounting for non-volume resources that consume attachment slots (e.g., network interfaces on some instance types).